arkadiuszmakarenko/RISKYMSX/README.md

 If you can download ROM to cart but MSX doesn't load data from cart then you have issues wih soldering of ADDRESS, DATA or BUS lines.

 ## Flashing ROMs
-Press Flash button during MSX power up.
+Press and hold GRAPH button during MSX power up, until all LEDs on cart turn on.
 There might be some text appearing on the screen.
 This is section checking for auto flashing files.
 Follow instructions on the screen.
 You will be presented with list of files from root directory of the USB drive (currently DIR navigations are not supported).
 You can list more files by pressing <RIGHT> <LEFT> arrows.